Devansh1974/lexora_ai/Readme.md

 ## 🤔 Why LexoraAI?

 We've all been there.
-You finish an hour-long meeting, and you're left with pages of jumbled notes.
+You Finish an hour-long meeting, and you're left with pages of jumbled notes.
 What were the key decisions?
 Who is responsible for what?
 Finding the important signals in the noise is a chore.

 LexoraAI was built to solve this.
 It's a smart assistant that reads your notes for you, understands your instructions, and delivers the perfect summary every time.
 Whether you're a busy executive, a diligent project manager, or a student trying to keep up, LexoraAI helps you save time and stay Organized.